Britain says sanctions also impact Russia's defence sector | Law-Order

 The European Union's full ban on Russian coal imports kicked in on Thursday at a time when British defence intelligence said that Western sanctions were increasingly having an impact, even on Russia's defence exports.

-The British defence intelligence update, highlighting "the increasing effect of Western sanctions," dovetails with the Western belief that the series of measures they imposed on the Kremlin since the Feb 24 invasion of Ukraine is increasingly having an impact on the Russian economy.
+The British defence intelligence update, highlighting "the increasing effect of Western sanctions", dovetails with the Western belief that the series of measures they imposed on the Kremlin since the February 24 invasion of Ukraine is increasingly having an impact on the Russian economy.

 The update said that because of the war and sanctions, "its military-industrial capacity is now under significant strain, and the credibility of many of its weapon systems has been undermined by their association with Russian forces' poor performance".